-This paper models constructive Aumann structures with constructive state spaces and defines the possibility correspondence, knowledge operator, and awareness/unawareness operator on the state space.
+This paper models constructive Aumann structures with constructive state spaces and defines the possibility correspondence, knowledge operator, and awareness/unawareness operator in the state space.
 Almost the same properties of the knowledge and awareness/unawareness operators were employed in previous studies.

-However, interestingly, Symmetry ($U(E) = U(\neg E)$) crashes non-trivial unawareness, although previous studies prove the property (e.g., Heifetz et al 2006; 2013a, Li 2009, and Fukuda 2020) or assume it (e.g., Modica and Rustichini 1994; 1999, Halpern 2001, Heifetz et al. 2008, and Sadzik 2021).
-We call the property that Symmetry does not hold Reverse Symmetry.
+However, interestingly, Symmetry ($U(E) = U(\neg E)$) crashes non-trivial unawareness, although previous studies have proved the property (e.g., Heifetz et al 2006, 2013a; Li 2009; Fukuda 2020) or assumed it (e.g., Modica and Rustichini 1994, 1999; Halpern 2001; Heifetz et al. 2008; Sadzik 2021).
+We call the property in which Symmetry does not hold Reverse Symmetry.
 Reverse Symmetry has two implications.
-One is that we must not discuss the event that the agent can perceive and the negation that she cannot perceive using the same approach.
+One is that we must not discuss the event that the agent can perceive and the negation that it cannot perceive using the same approach.
 The other is that S5 in modal logics may not be necessary in discussing unawareness.
-Modica and Rustichini (1994) assume Symmetry and show that S4 with Symmetry equals to S5.
-In contrast, because this paper shows Reverse Symmetry in our model, we must consider S4 with Reverse Symmetry.
+Modica and Rustichini (1994) assumed Symmetry and showed that S4 with Symmetry is equal to S5.
+In contrast, because we show Reverse Symmetry in our model, we must consider S4 with Reverse Symmetry.